≥90% of participants will know how to comply with HIPAA regulations.

 Will Sally be violating HIPAA rules when she introduces Thomas?
 Does Sally have a duty to warn Katie about the sun?
 What actions should be taken to comply with HIPAA and protect the patient?

 At the dinner table that night, Colleen's significant other of four months, Brady, notices her sadness and asks her about it.
-Colleen shares information about Mrs. Rae's stay at the Hancock Nursing Home, including her diagnoses and a recent stroke.
+Colleen shares information about Mrs. Rae's stay at the Hancock Nursing Home, including her diagnosis and a recent stroke.
 She starts crying while talking.
 She tells Brady that she is afraid that Mrs. Rae's life is ending.
 Brady asks how old Mrs. Rae is and if she has children.
-He wonders if someone has called Mrs. Rae's family to let them know about her situation.
+He wonders if someone has called Mrs. Rae's family to tell them about her situation.
 Further, Brady offers to help if local family members need rides to the nursing home.

 Did Colleen do anything wrong?
 Would it be acceptable for Brady to help family members with transportation?